nataliya-dev/drone-network/README.md

 ## Parameters that can be modified
 - DESTINATION_DRONE_ID : located in shared_structs.h and will define which drone is the destination drone for all the image.
 - THREAD_SLEEP_TIME_S : located in shared_structs.h and will define how much time each thread sleeps within its while loop.
+- MAX_TIME_NEIGHBOR_SILENT : located in shared_structs.h and will define, in seconds, what is the maximum time that one drone can hear nothing from another drone.
+When this threshold is exceeded then the drone will updated its routing table such that any entries that include the silent drone as next-hope get deleted.

 ## Results
 - We have tested with several configurations...